Scientific visualization with Paraview

 Find the data id list

 Once, I need to check if the adjacent id of the mesh also locates at the adjacent physical positions, there is really useful function: using view->find data to label out the particle ids in a specific range.
+We can select out specific data and the associated selected data will be labeled out by pink dot, we can track the id associated with each data point, that can be helpful for debugging parallel processing based on vtkm.
+We can only select the region with wrong output and check it in particular.

 Connect to remote server